cxn03651/write_xlsx/worksheet.md

     worksheet.protect('drowssap', insert_rows: 1)

+For chartsheets the allowable options and default values are:

+    options = {
+      objects: 1,
+      content: 1
+    }

 #### <a name="unprotect_range" class="anchor" href="#unprotect_range"><span class="octicon octicon-link" /></a>unprotect_range(cell_range, range_name)

 The `unprotect_range()` method is used to unprotect ranges in a protected worksheet.
 It can be used to set a single range or multiple ranges: